dcialdella/verysecurechat/README.md

 v0.0.1 - GPL v2.0
 Linux Only (NOW)

-Server runs and accept clients.
+Server runs on port 13031 - hostname defined in SERVER Python code Clients runs and connect to SERVER name, port 13031.

-Clientes connect to server, and send message to server, server deliver it to all clientes.
+Clientes connect to server, and send PGP message to server, server deliver it to all clientes.

 Every client will encript message before send it.
+Encrypt END-END

-Every client will try to de-crypt message, if the message is not for him will be discarted.
+Every client will try to de-crypt message, if the message is not PGP, will be show as it.

 You need GPG instgalled and Pub/Priv key (you) and PUB keys for others.
+You have PRIV/PUB key for your GPG U ID and the Pub KEY for GENERAL UID

 Tested in xUbuntu.

 For WINDOWS